hms-dbmi/cscb-template/_tutorial/01_tutorial.md

 # Tutorial

-Refinery is a data management, analysis, and visualization platform designed to support analysts in managing common tasks in analysis and interpretation of biomedical data.
+The Stem Cell Commons is a data management, analysis, and visualization platform designed to support analysts in managing common tasks in analysis and interpretation of biomedical data.

-In this tutorial you will learn how to load data into Refinery, how to analyze it using workflows, and how to view analysis results using built-in visualization tools.
-Additionally, this tutorial demonstrates how to work with the data repository, how to use features that are supporting reproducible research, and how to use the collaboration tools of Refinery.
+In this tutorial you will learn how to load data into the Stem Cell Commons, how to analyze it using workflows, and how to view analysis results using built-in visualization tools.
+Additionally, this tutorial demonstrates how to work with the data repository, how to use features that are supporting reproducible research, and how to use the collaboration tools of the Stem Cell Commons.

 __Preparation__